Neuron guide

 [Relevant key local options]

---fakeroot : Build image as fake root user by normal user without root permission
+--fakeroot : Allows general users to build images as a fake root user without root privileges

---sandbox : Build a writable image directory in a sandbox format
+--sandbox : Builds a writable image directory in sandbox format

-sandbox : A container with a readable and writable directory structure (e.g. ubuntu4)
+sandbox : A container in a readable and writable directory structure (e.g., ubuntu4)

-definition file : A file that defines a recipe to build a container (Example: ubuntu.def)
+definition file : A file that defines the recipe for building a container (e.g., ubuntu.def)

-local image : Singularity image file or sandbox directory (see IMAGE PATH)
+local image : A Singularity image file or sandbox directory (refer to IMAGE PATH)

 URI